ivy-lang/ivy-bitcoin/docs/language/ExampleContracts.md

 }
 ```

-HTLC is an implementation of a Hashed Timelock Contract, a construction that can be used to enable trustless exchanges of cryptocurrencies on completely different blockchain networks (such as trading Bitcoin for Ether), as well as multihop payments on the payment channel networks such as the Lightning Network.
+HTLC is an implementation of a Hashed Timelock Contract, a construction that can be used to enable trustless exchanges of cryptocurrencies on completely different blockchain networks (such as trading Bitcoin for Ether), as well as multihop payments on payment channel networks such as the Lightning Network.

-Before an HTLC is created, one party, the `recipient`, generates a secret preimage, hashes it, and provides the hash, `hash`, to the other party, `sender`.
+Before an HTLC is created, one party, the `recipient`, generates a secret `preimage`, hashes it, and provides the hash, `hash`, to the other party, `sender`.

 In the normal case, an HTLC can be completed by the `recipient`, by revealing the `preimage`, which allows them to receive the locked value.
 If they do not, the `sender` can cancel the HTLC after a predefined `expiration` time, recovering the locked value.